Academics

 • World History

-This course will serve as your introduction to history classes at Drew as we delve into global history, focusing on the modern era.
-To narrow this extremely broad course of study, we will build understanding thematically by examining the foundations of societies, power, economic systems, expansion, turning points, and conflict.
+This course will serve as your introduction to History classes at Drew as we delve into global history, focusing on the modern era.
+To narrow this extremely broad course of study, you will build understanding thematically by examining the foundations of societies, power, economic systems, expansion, turning points, and conflict.

-Discussions, projects, analysis of primary and secondary sources, historical writing, and the development of critical thinking skills will guide our exploration of these themes.
-We will continually reflect on how what we learn is relevant to our lives today, emphasizing the many ways people throughout history, and their choices, shaped our contemporary world.
+Discussions, projects, analysis of primary and secondary sources, historical writing, and the development of critical thinking skills will guide your exploration of these themes.
+You will continually reflect on how what you learn is relevant to our lives today, emphasizing the many ways people throughout history, and their choices, have shaped our contemporary world.

 • U.S. History

 From the very first Americans and the geography of the land they inhabited through the forced importation of enslaved Africans to the emerging European colonies, concepts of identity serve as the focus of this course.
-The rebellious events that lead to the founding of the nation and the documents that created it are explored through the lens of those earlier actions.
-The dividing issue in the US Constitution threads through the Abolition Movement and the Civil War.
+The rebellious events that led to the founding of the nation and the documents that created it are explored through the lens of those earlier actions.
+The dividing issue in the U.S. Constitution threads through the Abolition Movement and the Civil War.
 The policies of Reconstruction permeate the 20th century and relate to the racial conflicts we are dealing with today.
-To investigate these events and ideas, you will analyze a variety of primary and secondary sources--letters, cartoons, journals, scholarly articles--and refine your critical thinking skills and intellectual voice.
+To investigate these events and ideas, you will analyze a variety of primary and secondary sources—letters, cartoons, journals, and scholarly articles—and refine your critical thinking skills and intellectual voice.

 U.S. History Honors